Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 To help you imagine what it's like to not be on a diet, you might want to read this post.

-You might also like to read my series on Intuitive Eating which goes into detail on how to get out of the diet trap and to make peace with food, starting here.
+I also invite you to learn more about Intuitive Eating and how it can help you get out of the diet trap and make peace with food.

 Comments are closed.